 Your next design can be verified and recognized by EPA when you apply for Designed to Earn the ENERGY STAR.
 This recognition distinguishes your project as meeting EPA’s strict criteria for energy efficiency and show investors, stakeholders, and the public that it’s intended to perform among the nation’s top 25 percent of buildings.

-It complements sustainability and energy benchmarking initiatives.
+It complements sustainability and energy performance initiatives.

 EPA’s Target Finder and Portfolio Manager tools can help you evaluate energy strategies during the design process, as well as track energy performance once the building is in operation.